alttch/eva3/UPDATE.rst

 - Automatic converter imports mailer configuration from lm.ini only.
 If mailer configuration is defined elsewhere, import it into the registry manually.

+- If updating from a mirror and failed, try removing system-wide "python3-cffi-backend" and run the update again.

+- Some binary Python modules were switched to Rust.
+To avoid venv update problems, consider installing on Rust manually: "curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh".
+All new (3.4+) EVA ICS nodes have Rust installed by default, if installed with the automatic installer.

 If registry conversion fails
 ============================